imyu37/glassplotter/README.md

 ## Key Features
 - Overlay viewing of glassmaps
-  - We, optical designers, eager to find the best glass that satisfy our aims.
-Although Abbe diagram is provided by respective supplyer, we always overlap them in our mind.
-This application help us with easy comparing various glass from different supplyers, which would accelerate challenging designs.
+  - We, optical designers, eager to find the best material that satisfies the target function.
+This application helps us with easy comparing various glasses from different suppliers.
 - Support User Defined Curve
-  - We sometimes see that some patent documents claim the limit on the glassmap using a simple formula.
-This application helps us with checking the current design in terms of material selection.
+  - Each of the glass suppliers defines its own "normal line", which confuses us in comparing glasses.
+This application enables to compare optical glasses on the same norm.
-- No specific programming environment is required to use
+- No specific programming environment is needed
   - Optical engineer is not always good at programming.
-This application will overcome the barriar between actual engineers and modules that requires to build specific programming environment.
+This application does not require building specific environment.
+Just double click to run the application.

 ## Getting Started